rayanaprata/rayanaprata/README.md

 :octocat: Welcome to my Github profile.
 My name is Rayana Prata and I'm 20 years old.

-<p> <samp> I love technology and how it can transform people's lives. <br>Because this, I'm Computing, science, innovation, astronomy and tech lover.  🐱‍💻❤ </p>
+<p> <samp> I love technology and how it can transform people's lives. <br>Because this, I'm computing, science, innovation, astronomy and tech lover.  🐱‍💻❤ </p>

 - 💻 Intern at T-Systems
 - 🚀 Bootcamp student everis FullStack Developer